On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: The Submodule

-Now we should note that even in this local description of the submodule there is a choice of normal directions to the submanifold $\Z$ involved.
-The following proposition ensures that in this local picture two different sets of normal directions to $\Z$ give rise to equivalent submodules.
-At this point, let us recall some elementary definitions and properties of the ring of polynomial functions on a finite dimensional complex vector space which will be useful in the course of the proof of following proposition.
+Note that even in this local description of the submodule, there is a choice of complementary directions to the submanifold $\Z$ involved.
+The following proposition ensures that in this local picture two different sets of complementary directions to $\Z$ give rise to equivalent submodules.
+We must recall some elementary definitions and properties of the ring of polynomial functions on a finite dimensional complex vector space which will be useful in the course of the proof of the following proposition.